-Use the fluids specified in the table below.
-Do not mix two different kinds or makes of fluid.

-Always use the recommended ATF for the AT.
-Using other fluid will cause a malfunction.
+- Use the fluids or gear oil specified in the table below.
+Do not mix two different kinds or makes of fluid or gear oil. - Always use the recommended ATF for the AT.
+Using other fluid will cause a malfunction. - For transmission gear oil and rear differential gear oil, use the gear oil specified in the table below.
+Using the alternative product may degrade the function and performance.

-Fluid Recommended materials Item number Alternative Automatic transmission fluid Auto Fluid WS 0888602303 - Brake fluid and clutch fluid FMVSS No. 116 DOT3, or DOT4 - -
+Fluid Recommended materials Item number Alternative Automatic transmission fluid Auto fluid WS 0888602303 Manual transmission gear oil MG gear oil special II GL-3 or higher (75W-90) Rear differential gear oil Differential gear oil LX GL-5 (75W-85 or 75W-90) Brake fluid and clutch fluid FMVSS No. 116 DOT3, or DOT4